NicholasSynovic/nicholassynovic.github.io/content/summaries/how-to-read-a-paper.md

 the demographic that has trouble reading academic papers.
-Now while graduate students do typically read more papers than undergraduates, it is not unheard of for academic readings to be given to undergraduate students as homework assingments or for them to read them on their own.
-Addotionally, professionals in industry also struggle with this task as well.
+Now while graduate students do typically read more papers than undergraduates, it is not unheard of for academic readings to be given to undergraduate students as homework assignments or for them to read them on their own.
+Additionally, professionals in industry also struggle with this task as well.
 A more inclusive audience would have been appreciated, but would not have improved the content or quality of this paper.